Studying Products For Similarities Or Differences Is Known As Shopping.

 • Social influence: Our purchasing decisions are often influenced by the opinions and behaviors of others, whether through direct recommendations from friends and family or indirect influence through social media and advertising.

 • Framing effects: The way information is presented can significantly influence our perceptions.
-For example, emphasizing savings rather than the final price can make a product appear more attractive.
+Here's one way to look at it: emphasizing savings rather than the final price can make a product appear more attractive.

 • Anchoring bias: Our initial exposure to a price or feature can act as an anchor, influencing our subsequent evaluations of similar products.
 A high initial price can make a lower price seem more attractive, even if the lower price is still relatively high.